OptiKey/OptiKey/README.md

 Licensed under the GNU GENERAL PUBLIC LICENSE (Version 3, 29th June 2007)

+# Contributing

+Contributions to this project are always welcome.
+If you'd like to help translate Optikey to another language, fix bugs or add new features, check out our [Contributing page](https://github.com/OptiKey/OptiKey/wiki/Contribute).

 # Contact

 To ask a question, or to discuss information that is not on the [**OptiKey Wiki**](https://github.com/JuliusSweetland/OptiKey/wiki/), please use <optikeyfeedback@gmail.com> to contact Julius.